 This blog post covers Avant-garde music.
 It discusses the definition of that term, the concept of Modernism, and three important composers operating within the genre: John Cage, Steve Reich, and Philip Glass.

 Claude Debussy (1862-1918) invented the Impressionist style of Western art music.
 For this accomplishment, he is usually considered to be France’s greatest composer.
 Listening to his music is like hearing the auditory component of a unicorn’s dream about clouds.
-This is due to the fact that Debussy’s approach to composition was beset by vague suggestion and a tendency to wander without destination.
+Debussy’s approach to composition was beset by vague suggestion and a tendency to wander without destination.